jacwellington/mnpopcenter.github.io/README.md

 1. Navigate into the _posts directory.
 1. Click the + icon to create a new file in the _posts directory.
 Use the naming scheme "YYYY-MM-DD-title-of-my-post.markdown" for your new file.
 1. Create your post.
 Follow the directions for [Creating Blog Post Content](#content_reqs) below.
-1. When done, create a new branch for this change and submit a pull request.
+1. When done, create a new branch with a descriptive name and submit a pull request.

 ####  Method 2: Locally by Cloning the Repo and Running Jekyll Locally